Three workers killed, one hurt in Kalat firing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-QUETTA: At least three workers were killed and one other got injured in a firing incident in the Mangucher area of Kalat district on Monday.
+QUETTA: At least three workers were killed and one other got injured in a firing incident at Mangucher area of Kalat district on Monday.

-According to Levies sources, the victims were working at rig- boring to dig a new tubewell of water when unknown armed persons opened fire at them.
-As a result, three of them died on the spot and one other, namely Ali Raza, sustained injuries.